G\'acs-Ku\v{c}era's Theorem Revisited by Levin: The Kučera--Gács Theorem

-The G\'{a}cs--Ku\v{c}era theorem says that \emph{every \textup(infinite\textup) sequence of zeros and ones is Turing-re\-ducible to some Martin-L\"of random sequence}.
-In other words, for every sequence $\alpha$ there exist a Martin-L\"of random (with respect to the uniform Bernoulli distribution) sequence $\omega$ and a computable mapping $T$ of the space of binary sequences to itself such that $T\omega=\alpha$.
+The Kučera--Gács theorem\cite{Kucera1985, Gacs1986} says that \emph{every \textup(infinite\textup) sequence of zeros and ones is Turing-re\-ducible to some Martin-Löf random sequence}.
+In other words, for every sequence $\alpha$ there exist a Martin-Löf random (with respect to the uniform Bernoulli distribution) sequence $\omega$ and a computable mapping $T$ of the space of binary sequences to itself such that $T\omega=\alpha$.

 Let us comment on the notions used in the statement.
-The notion of Martin-L\"of random sequence was defined by Martin-L\"of in 1966 \cite{MartinLof1966} and since then has become a standard notion in algorithmic randomness (see, e.g., \cite{LiVitanyi, DowneyHirschfeldt,Nies,suv}).
+The notion of Martin-Löf random sequence was defined by Martin-Löf in 1966 \cite{MartinLof1966} and since then has become a standard notion in algorithmic randomness (see, e.g., \cite{LiVitanyi, DowneyHirschfeldt,Nies,suv}).

-To define computable mappings, consider an oracle machine has read access to an infinite bit sequence on the input tape and writes bits sequentially on the output tape.
+To define computable mappings, consider an oracle machine that has read access to an infinite bit sequence on the input tape and writes bits sequentially on the output tape.
 It computes a mapping $T$ with domain $\Omega$ (the space of all infinite binary sequences) and codomain $\Sigma$ (the space of all finite and infinite sequences).
 Mappings that correspond to oracle machines are called \emph{computable}.

-The proofs given by G\'{a}cs and Ku\v{c}era (as well as their subsequent improvements that limit the number of input bits needed to produce $n$ output bits) all follow the same scheme: given $\alpha$, we construct some random sequence $\omega$ and some ad hoc mapping $T$ that maps $\omega$ to $\alpha$ but has no meaning outside this context.
+The proofs given by Kučera and Gács (as well as their subsequent improvements that limit the number of input bits needed to produce $n$ output bits, see below) all follow the same scheme: given $\alpha$, we construct some random sequence $\omega$ and some ad hoc mapping $T$ that maps $\omega$ to $\alpha$ but has no meaning outside this context.
 However, there is an alternative approach.
 There is an image randomness theorem (see, e.g., \cite{suv}, or \cite{BienvenuHoyrupShen2017} for more general version) that says that for a computable mapping $T$ that maps a uniform Bernoulli distribution $P$ on $\Omega$ to some \emph{probability distribution} $Q$ \emph{on $\Omega$} (this means that $T(\omega)$ is infinite for $P$-almost all $\omega$), \emph{every sequence that is random with respect to $Q=T(P)$ is a $T$-image of some $P$-random sequence}.
-The alternative plan is to find some extension of this result to the case where the image measure $T(P)$ is a \emph{semimeasure}, and then derive the G\'{a}cs--Ku\v{c}era theorem from this extended version.
+The alternative plan is to find some extension of this result to the case where the image measure $T(P)$ is a \emph{semimeasure}, and then derive the Kučera--Gács theorem from this extended version.

 Let us explain this plan and the notion of a semimeasure in more details.
 Consider an arbitrary computable mapping $T\colon \Omega\to\Sigma$.
 Applying $T$ to a random uniformly distributed point $\omega$ in $\Omega$, we get some random variable $\xi=T(\omega)$ with values in $\Sigma$.
 For every string $x$ we may consider the probability of the event ``$\xi$ starts with $x$''.
 We get some non-negative real function $M_T(x)$ defined on all strings.
 Obviously, $M_T(\Lambda)=1$ for the empty string $\Lambda$, and